water resources engineering

 The general rules of Graduate and Postdoctoral Studies apply and are detailed in Graduate Admissions and Application Procedures.
 The minimum academic standard for admission is a cumulative grade point average (CGPA) of 3.0/4.0 in a recognized program.
 Alternatively, an equivalent grade point average of no less than 3.2/4.0 over the last two years of the program will be accepted.

-Applicants to graduate studies whose mother tongue is not English, and who have not completed an undergraduate or graduate degree from a recognized foreign institution where English is the language of instruction or from a recognized Canadian institution (anglophone or francophone), must write the iBT Test of English as a Foreign Language (TOEFL) and achieve an overall or total score of not less than 92, with each component score (i.e., Writing, Reading, Speaking, Listening) not less than 20.
-The test is administered by the Educational Testing Service and is available throughout the world.
-The results reach McGill approximately eight weeks after the test is taken.
-It is the student's responsibility to make the necessary arrangements with the examining board to write the test in the country of residence.
-Full information about the test and a registration form may be obtained by writing to: Test of English as a Foreign Language, Box 6191, Princeton, New Jersey 08540-6151, USA (www.ets.org/toefl).
+Applicants to graduate studies whose mother tongue is not English, and who have not completed an undergraduate or graduate degree from a recognized foreign institution where English is the language of instruction or from a recognized Canadian institution (anglophone or francophone), must write the TOEFL (Test of English as a Foreign Language; preferably the Internet-based test) or the IELTS (International English Language Testing System).
+Ph.D. applicants must achieve a minimum overall score of 92 (or minimum 580 on the paper-based test), with a minimum score of 20 for each component (i.e., Writing, Reading, Speaking, Listening); or, achieve a minimum band score of 7 for the IELTS in order to apply.
+Master's applicants must achieve an overall minimum TOEFL score of 86 (or minimum 567 on the paper-based test), with a minimum score of 20 for each component; or, achieve a minimum band score of 6.5 for the IELTS in order to apply.
+Test results reach McGill approximately eight weeks after the test is taken; please note that it is the student's responsibility to make the necessary arrangements with the examining board to write the test in his/her country of residence.
+Full information about the test, and a registration form, may be obtained by consulting the TOEFL or the IELTS websites.